saltyorg/docs/docs/reference/server.md

 - Leave ample space in `/boot` (e.g. 2+ GB).

-- putting the `/opt` directory on a `btrfs` partition can dramatically reduce the amount of time your containers are down during backup.
+- putting the `/opt` directory on a `btrfs` partition can dramatically reduce the amount of time your containers are down during [backup](../saltbox/backup).
+A reasonable starting size for `/opt` is 250G.

+- You can use a simgle partition formatted as BTRFS, but if you do so *make sure* you install the `btrfs-mainentance` tag after setup.

 Examples: